-You may know that personal injury claims are pursued in a lawsuit or negotiated out of court.
-But it’s a different process for claims against the government.
+You may know that personal injury claims are pursued in a lawsuit or negotiated out of court, but it’s a different process for claims against the government.
+If you are looking to sue a local government for an injury, you must follow a list of guidelines and could be limited in how much you recover.
 The government can be a party to an accident in many ways:

 - A traffic accident with a city bus or a car driven by a state official.

 - A slip & fall injury from a dangerous condition inside a government building.